gioretikto/litos/README.md

 litos is a simple text editor for the [Xfce](https://www.xfce.org) desktop environment.

 **litos** aims to be an easy-to-use and fast editor.
-Our target is an editor for quickly editing text files, providing shortcuts for inserting HTML tags.
+My target is an editor for quickly editing text files, providing shortcuts for inserting HTML tags.
 I try to use the latest GTK features available, which means that if GTK adds something new in a major release that is useful for the editor, we will likely bump the GTK dependency